WE WELCOME NEW NHS PATIENTS

 To register with Sunny Meed Surgery you no longer need to be resident within our practice boundary although we are unfortunately unable to undertake home visits for patients that are living outside our practice boundary.

 REGISTRATION FORMS - can be downloaded or requested from reception at Sunny Meed reception (or at Goldsworth Park our branch surgery).
-Please bring them to reception with ID eg. passport/driving license to complete the registration process.
+Please bring them to reception - documents including photo ID are helpful.

 click HERE for the 5-15yr WELCOME PACK